Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 ##### Type argument capturing

-Type argument capturing (similarly to Java capturing conversion) is used when instantiating parametrized types; it creates *captured* types based on the type information of both formal and actual type arguments, which present a unified view on the resulting types and simplifies further reasoning.
+Type argument capturing (similarly to Java capturing conversion) is used when instantiating parameterized types; it creates *captured* types based on the type information of both formal and actual type arguments, which present a unified view on the resulting types and simplifies further reasoning.

 For a given PACT $T(F_1, \ldots, F_n) : S_1, \ldots, S_m$, its iPACT $T[A_1, \ldots, A_n]$ uses the following rules to create captured type $C_i$ from the formal $F_i$ and actual $A_i$ argument.